 Jonathan specializes in patent drafting, prosecution, and opinion work in primarily the electrical, computer, telecommunications, and mechanical disciplines.
 He enjoys helping his clients navigate the global patent system and works closely with them to develop practical patent strategies for their businesses.

 Jonathan has a B.Eng. in Electrical Engineering from McGill University and his technical background includes the fields of telecommunications, software systems, and semiconductor memory architectures.
-He has acquired extensive experience in drafting patent applications relating specifically to wireless communications, networking infrastructures, Internet-based software systems, e-commerce, and medical devices.
-He has further experience in the fields of cryptography and video signal processing.
+He has acquired extensive experience in drafting patent applications relating specifically to wireless communications, networking infrastructures, SRAM memory, video signal processing, Internet-based software systems, e-commerce, and medical devices.
+He has further experience in the field of cryptography.

 Prior to entering the patent profession, Jonathan worked for a multinational automotive company in test engineering.
 Outside of the office, Jonathan enjoys taking his dog to the park, playing sports, and cooking on his Big Green Egg.